fabiensiron/fabiensiron.github.io/content/research/index.md

         I'm working on intermediate techniques between timed automata approaches, and more traditional symbolic approaches such as SAT and BDD.
 In my thesis, I proposed
-        temporal optimization techniques for PsyC in order to use SAT and BDD approaches.
+        temporal optimization techniques for PsyC dedicated to SAT model-checking.
+        Currently, I try to understand how techniques based on abstract interpretation, weakest preconditions and model-checking can be combined.

         Implementation of real-time systems
         : Finally, I'm also interested in the implementation of these systems,